Bedrock-OSS/bedrock-wiki/docs/scripting/typescript.md

 title: TypeScript
 category: Documentation
 mentions:
   - BlueFrog130
   - sermah
   - SmokeyStack
   - SirLich
   - Fabrimat
   - JaylyDev
   - Herobrine643928
   - ThomasOrs
+description: TypeScript in MCBE add-on developing.
 ---

 [TypeScript](https://www.typescriptlang.org/) is a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 TypeScript is designed for the development of large applications and transcompiles to JavaScript.
 As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.

-Typescript is very beneficial to use when developing scripts for Minecraft addons.
-There exist libraries to aid in the development of Minecraft addons to provide intellisense and type-safety for broadcasting and listening to events.
+Typescript is very beneficial to use when developing scripts for Minecraft add-ons.
+There exist libraries to aid in the development of Minecraft add-ons to provide intellisense and type-safety for broadcasting and listening to events.

 ## How it Works

 TypeScript is a language which requires compilation into JavaScript.
 Minecraft has no idea what to do with a `.ts` file.
-Therefore some tooling needs to be set up in order to utilize TypeScript to build addons.
+Therefore some tooling needs to be set up in order to utilize TypeScript to build add-ons.

 First, the TypeScript files need to be compiled into JavaScript, which is all accomplished by utilizing the [TypeScript Compiler](https://www.npmjs.com/package/typescript).
 Then the files can be utilized by Minecraft's scripting system.